troclaux/notes/algorithms.md

 ```

-## Quick Sort
+## quick sort

-- Summary
+- summary
-  - Divide and conquer
+  - divide and conquer
-  - Pick a pivot element and partition the array around the pivot
+  - pick a pivot element and partition the array around the pivot
-  - Recursively sort the sub-arrays
+  - recursively sort the sub-arrays
     - all elements less than the pivot are on the left
     - all elements greater than the pivot are on the right
     - the pivot is in the correct position
-  - In-place
+  - in-place
-  - Fast (but not always)
+  - fast (but not always)
-  - High memory usage
+  - high memory usage
-- Pseudocode
+- pseudocode
-  - Select an element that will be the pivot
+  - select an element that will be the pivot
-  - Move all elements that are smaller than the pivot on the left of the pivot
+  - move all elements that are smaller than the pivot on the left of the pivot
-  - Move all elements that are greater than the pivot on the right of the pivot
+  - move all elements that are greater than the pivot on the right of the pivot
-  - Run quicksort on the left segment of the array
+  - run quicksort on the left segment of the array
-  - Run quicksort on the right segment of the array
+  - run quicksort on the right segment of the array
-- Time complexity
+- time complexity
   - best case: O(n * log n)
   - average case: O(n * log n)
   - worst case: O(n²)
-- Space complexity
+- space complexity
   - O(log(n))

-## Merge Sort
+## merge sort

-- Summary
+- summary
-  - Fast
+  - fast
-  - Uses a lot of memory
+  - uses a lot of memory
-  - Divide and conquer
+  - divide and conquer
-- Pseudocode
+- pseudocode
-  - Splits unsorted array recursively in two
+  - splits unsorted array recursively in two
-  - After splitting, it merges 2 arrays by creating a third and iterating through the 2 initial arrays, comparing the elements and adding the smallest
+  - after splitting, it merges 2 arrays by creating a third and iterating through the 2 initial arrays, comparing the elements and adding the smallest
-- Time complexity
+- time complexity
   - best case: O(n * log n)
   - average case: O(n * log n)
   - worst case: O(n * log n)
-- Space complexity
+- space complexity
   - O(n)

-## Shell Sort
+## shell sort

 - summary
   - improvement of Insertion sort